-The Micron MT9VDDT1672PH, MT9VDDT3272PH, MT9VDDT6472PH, and MT9VDDT12872PH, are high-speed CMOS, dynamic random-access, 128MB, 256MB, 512MB, and 1GB memory modules organized in x72 (ECC) configuration.
+The MT8VDDT3232U, MT8VDDT6432U, and MT8VDDT12832U are high-speed CMOS, dynamic random-access, 128MB, 256MB, and 512MB memory modules organized in x32 configuration.
 DDR SDRAM modules use internally configured quad-bank DDR SDRAM devices.

 DDR SDRAM modules use a double data rate architecture to achieve high-speed operation.
 The double data rate architecture is essentially a 2n-prefetch architecture with an interface designed to transfer two data words per clock cycle at the I/O pins.
-A single read or write access for the DDR SDRAM module effectively consists of a single 2n-bit wide, one-clock-cycle data transfer at the internal DRAM core and two corresponding n-bit wide, one-half-clock-cycle data transfers at the I/O pins.
+A single read or write access for the DDR SDRAM module effectively consists of a single 2n-bit wide, one-clock-cycle data transfer at the internal DRAM core and two corresponding nbit wide, one-half-clock-cycle data transfers at the I/O pins.

 A bidirectional data strobe (DQS) is transmitted externally, along with data, for use in data capture at the receiver.
-DQS is an intermittent strobe transmitted by the DDR SDRAM device during READs and by the memory controller during WRITEs.
+DQS is an intermittent strobe transmitted by the DDR SDRAM during READs and by the memory controller during WRITEs.
 DQS is edgealigned with data for READs and center-aligned with data for WRITEs.

 DDR SDRAM modules operate from differential clock inputs (CK and CK#); the crossing of CK going HIGH and CK# going LOW will be referred to as the positive edge of CK.
 Commands (address and control signals) are registered at every positive edge of CK.
 Input data is registered on both edges of DQS, and output data is referenced to both edges of DQS, as well as to both edges of CK.
-A phase-lock loop (PLL) device on the module is used to redrive the differential clock signals to the DDR SDRAM devices to minimize system clock loading.

 Read and write accesses to DDR SDRAM modules are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
 Accesses begin with the registration of an ACTIVE command, which is then followed by a READ or WRITE command.
-The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select device bank; A0-A11 select device row for 128MB; A0-A12 select device row for 256MB and 512MB; and A0-A13 select device row for 1GB).
-The address bits registered coincident with the READ or WRITE command are used to select the device bank and the starting device column location for the burst access.
+The address bits registered coincident with the ACTIVE command are used to select the device bank and row to be accessed (BA0, BA1 select devices bank; A0-A11 select device row for 128MB module, A0-A12 select device row for 256MB and 512MB modules).
+The address bits registered coincident with the READ or WRITE command are used to select the device bank and the starting device column location for the burst access (BA0, BA1; A0-A9 for 128MB and 256MB, or A0-A9, A11 for 512MB).

-DDR SDRAM modules provide for programmable read or write burst lengths of 2, 4, or 8 locations.
+DDR SDRAM modules provide for programmable READ or WRITE burst lengths of 2, 4, or 8 locations.
 An auto precharge function may be enabled to provide a self-timed row precharge that is initiated at the end of the burst access.